-Evan Caplan focuses his practice on products liability, construction law, liquor liability and complex torts.
-Evan also handles the representation of corporations in the defense of high exposure, catastrophic casualty claims.
-He has vast experience representing corporations in lawsuits arising from product defect; representing building owners and major construction companies in the defense of environmental pollution and property damage claims; and representing corporations, manufacturers, municipalities, building owners, and managers in the defense of casualty claims arising from various product defects and toxic exposures.
+Evan’s role continues from early stage investigation through litigation, whether it involves bodily injury litigation, safety issues, or appeal/mitigation of OSHA citations.
+He has vast litigation and trial experience representing corporations in lawsuits arising from product defect; representing building owners and major construction companies in the defense of environmental pollution and property damage claims; and representing corporations, manufacturers, municipalities, building owners, and managers in the defense of casualty claims arising from various product defects and toxic exposures.
 Evan also has experience litigating environmental pollution and exposure matters before the Pennsylvania Department of Environmental Protection.
 At ease in front of both judge and jury, Evan has tried numerous high exposure cases in the New Jersey and Pennsylvania state courts and has argued hundreds of pretrial and trial motions.